sweezy793/DeskTube/README.md

 # DeskTube
-A desktop application for YouTube because why should Chrome eat up all the RAM.
+A desktop application for YouTube because Chrome takes up a lot of memory.

+This app will be platform dependent, right now the only version will be for Linux x64.
+Will make one for Windows later.
+The application will be an executable file.